 All school staff should take care not to place themselves in a vulnerable position with a child.
 It is always advisable for interviews or work with individual children or parents to be conducted in view of other adults.

-Guidance about conduct and safe given at induction . practice, including safe use of mobile phones by staff and volunteers will be
+Guidance about conduct and safe practice, including safe use of mobile phones by staff and volunteers will be given at induction5.

-&lt;sup>5 Refer to "Guidance for Safe Working Practice" Child Protection & Safeguarding Policy 2023-24
+5 Refer to "Guidance for Safe Working Practice" Child Protection & Safeguarding Policy 2024-25